Moment.me

 Moment.me was a web service and application that collected all of the pics, videos and tweets from everyone at a single event to allow users to see a complete panoramic view of what happened at that event, from multiple points of view, and in real time.

 In 2015 the company was acquired by another Israeli company, Wix.com, in a deal estimated at $10 million.
 The defunct service's technology has been incorporated into Wix.

-Early History
+Early history

 Moment.me was launched in 2012.
-In May 2012, the New York-based startup, founded by Ronny Elkayam, Boaz Adato and Eilon Tirosh, took in $1.5 million USD in seed funding from Blumberg Capital, SingTel Innov8 and private investors.
+In May 2012, the New York-based startup, founded by Ronny Elkayam, Boaz Adato and Eilon Tirosh, took in US$1.5 million in seed funding from Blumberg Capital, SingTel Innov8 and private investors.
 The company’s smart-matching technology, called HintMachine, could turn out-of-context digital assets into cohesive shared albums.

 Moment.me was first launched as a web platform and later became available for mobile devices (iOS and Android).
 It could be embedded on any website for social coverage of specific events.
 The embed feature has been used on sites such as Fox News and MSNBC news to show social coverage of the Obama re-election and inauguration on January 20, 2013, and has been used for major sporting events such as the Super Bowl.